bgonzalezbustamante/demo-regularisation/README.md

 ## Metadata and Preservation

 This code is stored with version control on a GitHub repository.
-Furthermore, a Digital Object Identifier (DOI: TBC) is provided by Zenodo.
+Furthermore, a Digital Object Identifier is provided by Zenodo.
 The structure of the repository is detailed below.

 *demo-regularisation* \
 |-- CHANGELOG.md \